 Is your skin breaking out more than usual during the pandemic?
 Although face masks are the new norm, so too are inflammatory skin conditions like mask acne, eczema and contact dermatitis.
 In addition, there has been an increasing number of local searches online for a good dermatologist in Singapore.
 This is no mere coincidence seeing as how many Singaporeans are now dealing with skin ailments due to long hours of mask-wearing daily.
+If you suffer from skin disorders, it is time for you to bid goodbye as a visit to the dermatologist will definitely help you to resolve the issues.
 So without further ado, here’s all you need to know about finding a dermatologist in Singapore for your unique skin needs.

 - What is a dermatologist?

 - How do I find a good one?

 - How many types are there?

 - Can I get a subsidy for seeing a dermatologist?

 - How do they differ from general practitioners and aesthetic doctors?

 - 1. Dermatology & Co